Exploring Heavy Higgs Bosons at a 100 TeV Hadron Collider within the Semi-Constrained NMSSM: Results and Discussions

-As shown in Ref. \cite{Wang:2020tap}, the surviving samples have following properties, \begin{itemize} \item The first-two-generation squarks are heavier than $2\TeV$, and even the lightest squark $\tilde{t}_1$ is heavier than about $700\GeV$. \item Sleptons in the third generation can be as light as about $100\GeV$ \cite{Wang:2020tap}. \item The glugino mass $m_{\tilde{g}}>2\TeV$, thus due to universal gaugino mass at the GUT scale, bino and wino mass scale are higher than $350$ and $700\GeV$ respectively \cite{Wang:2020tap}. \item The higgsino-like charginos and neutralinos can be about $100\sim200\GeV$ \cite{Wang:2019biy, Wang:2020xta}. \item The lightest neutralino is lighter than about $60\GeV$, and usually singlino-dominated, some mixing with higgsinos \cite{Wang:2020dtb, Wang:2020xta}. \item In the Higgs sector, $h_2$ is the SM-like Higgs of $123\sim127 \GeV$, $h_1$ and the light CP-odd Higgs $a_1$ is singlet-dominated, and the heavy Higgs $H$ and $A$ are doublet-dominated with mass $2.4\sim4.8\TeV$ \cite{Wang:2020tap, Ma:2020mjz}. \end{itemize}
+For the samples satisfying the above theoretical and experimental constraints, we observe the following properties: \begin{itemize} \item The squarks of the first two generations are heavier than $2.2\TeV$, with the lightest squark, $\tilde{t}_1$, exceeding $1\TeV$. \item The third-generation sleptons can be as light as approximately $170\GeV$. \item The glugino mass exceeds $2\TeV$.
+Consequently, given the universal gaugino mass condition at the GUT scale, the bino and wino masses are more than $340\GeV$ and $620\GeV$, respectively. \item The mass range for the lightest neutralino varies from $4\GeV$ to $4\TeV$, typically dominated by bino and singlino compositions, with some higgsino admixture. \item In the Higgs sector, we categorize the samples into two types: \begin{itemize} \item $h_1$ is the $125 \GeV$ SM-like Higgs. $h_2$ and $h_3$ are heavy CP-even Higgs bosons, while $a_1$ and $a_2$ are heavy CP-odd Higgs bosons. \item $h_2$ is the $125 \GeV$ SM-like Higgs.
+The light CP-even Higgs $h_1$ and the light CP-odd Higgs $a_1$ are typically singlet-dominant.
+The heavy CP-even Higgs $h_3$ and the light CP-odd Higgs $a_2$ are typically doublet-dominant. \end{itemize} \end{itemize}

-In this work, for the heavy Higgs $H$ and $A$, we calculate the cross sections of production and branching ratios of decay, and compare the signal in $pp\to b\bar{b}H\to b\bar{b} t\bar{t}$ with the simulation result in Ref. \cite{Hajer:2015gka}.